partkyle/kube-consul-register-example/README.md

 minikube   Ready     <none>    3m        v1.8.0
 ```

-*NOTE*: To make these cluster IPs available on a mac running minikube, you can
+*NOTE: To make these cluster IPs available on a mac running minikube, you can
 run the following command.
-This will not persist on a reboot.
+This will not persist on a reboot.*

 ```
 sudo route -n add 172.17.0.0/16 $(minikube ip)